Economics with Management with business placement

-*The offer of a place on a ‘with placement’ degree does not imply that Durham University Business School guarantees to find the student a placement.
+*The offer of a place on a ‘with Placement Year’ degree does not imply that Durham University Business School guarantees to find the student a placement.
 The Business School, in association with the University, will assist students in finding and applying for placements, but it is the responsibility of the student to apply for and to obtain a placement (which is subject to approval by the Business School).
 In the event that a student is unable to obtain a placement, transfer to the equivalent ‘non-placement’ programme is guaranteed provided the student is eligible to transfer on academic grounds.
 Due to visa requirements, we recommend that international students interested in the Placement Year as part of their degree apply for this programme when making their application to us via UCAS.
 This will prevent students having to change their visa in situ at University, and avoid the fee of a new visa.

 In the fourth year, you submit a Dissertation (a compulsory double module).
 The Dissertation module allows you to analyse, in great depth, your choice of research question in Economics.
 In addition you study one compulsory module in Strategic Management.
 You then choose a further two optional Economics modules and one management.